AldaronLau/png_pong/README.md

  - More test cases to test against.

 ### Benchmarks And Comparisons

+TODO: Update, ran on older png\_pong and Rust 1.52.1

 Using Rust 1.52.1, criterion and 4 different PNG sizes with PNGs from "./tests/png/" (units are: us / microseconds).
 I stopped anything that was